asia-pacific-energy-research-centre/aperc-osemosys/README.md

 2. Edit the path to data sheets in `model_config.yml`.

 ### Configure the model run
-3. Adjust the number of years and economies to solve.
+3. Adjust the number of years and economies to solve in `model_config.yml`.
 4. Add a description and version to the `Name` field.

 ### Run the model